mimolabs/mimo-docker/README.md

 You must enter valid SMTP credentials otherwise your MIMO installation won't work.

 After the installation has completed, you should receive a welcome message.

+### Finishing Up

+The email that was sent includes a magic link that will allow you to complete the installation.
+If you did not get the email, please check your spam and ensure you set the correct SMTP credentials.